Version 2.9 (released 09/15/2017) Download

 Written by Larry Holder (email@example.com).

-The Wumpus Simulator is a simple C++ framework for simulating the Wumpus World described in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
-The idea is for you to modify the Agent.h and Agent.cc files to implement your super-smart agent.
+The Wumpus Simulator is a simple framework for simulating the Wumpus World describing in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
+The simulator is written in C++, but you can design your agent in either C++ or Python.
+The idea is for you to modify the Agent.h and Agent.cc (or PyAgent.py) files to implement your super-smart agent.

 To try out the simulator, install the code on a UNIX system (or a system that has the 'make' program installed and a C++ compiler).
 Type 'make' to build the 'wumpsim' executable.
 Then, type './wumpsim'.
 You should see a randomly-generated 4x4 world, information about the game state, and a prompt for the next action (the default agent just accepts keyboard commands).
 When the game is over, scoring information is provided.

 If you want to code your agent in Python, see the "Python Agent" section below.

 The wumpus simulator takes a few options, as described below.